 Mirium pushed herself up, washing her face in the water basin and refreshing her clothes.
 She pushed the door to the Dalaran inn’s main hall open to a crack.
 Keelath stood there, between her room and Evelos’, still and silent, not even breathing as he stood sentry.
 Mirium shivered and was about to close the door again, when he glanced back at the soft sound of the hinges.
 He offered her a smile.

 Mirium returned it, but they both knew something was off.
 Keelath’s smile faded, and he regarded her with sympathy.

 “I’m going to go eat,” she told him.

 “May I join you?”

 A part of her recoiled, for reasons she didn’t fully understand.
 She had loved Keelath, hadn’t she?
 How many times had she cried over his death, wishing he had been alive and holding her again?
-Yet now that he was here and could do so again, she only felt an odd ache and reluctance.
+Yet now that he was here and could do so again, she only felt reluctance and an odd ache in her stomach.
 She didn’t want him to touch her.

 “If you want.”